Koa Peat: Personal life

 Peat was born in Gilbert, Arizona.
-He is the youngest of seven children of former National Football League (NFL) offensive guard Todd Peat, who played nine seasons with the Arizona Cardinals and Los Angeles Raiders/Las Vegas Raiders, and Jana Peat, who played basketball, volleyball, and softball in high school.
+He is the youngest of seven children of former National Football League (NFL) offensive guard Todd Peat, who played nine seasons with the St. Louis/Phoenix Cardinals and Los Angeles Raiders, and Jana Peat, who played basketball, volleyball and softball in high school.
 His oldest brother, Todd Jr., played college football at Nebraska, Eastern Arizona and Texas A&M–Commerce.
-Another older brother, Andrus, plays in the NFL for the Pittsburgh Steelers.
-Another older brother, Cassius, played college football for Michigan State, Eastern Arizona, Pima CC, Scottsdale CC, and Virginia.
-His brother Keona also plays for the University of Arizona.
+Another older brother, Andrus, played in the NFL for the New Orleans Saints, Las Vegas Raiders, and Pittsburgh Steelers.
+Another older brother, Cassius, played college football for Michigan State, Eastern Arizona, Pima CC, Scottsdale CC and Virginia.
+His brother Keona also plays football for the University of Arizona.
 His sister Leilani played women's college basketball for Seattle and San Francisco and his sister Maya played the same sport for Arkansas–Pine Bluff and Texas Tech University.

 Peat is of Native Hawaiian descent through his mother, and his first name means "strong warrior" in the Hawaiian language.
 While in high school, he volunteered on the Gila River Indian Community, as well as a youth basketball and football coach.